mxpaul/mxpaul.github.io/_posts/2015-09-05-install_fedora_and_centos7_mac_mini.md

 20 min later: Ok, this was a kernel update.
 I am still able to boot 4.0 kernel, but 4.1 is now the default in grub

+Installing driver with

+    dnf install kmod-wl

+was probably bad idea.
+I did this instead

+    dnf install kmod-wl-4.1.6-200.fc22.x86_64.x86_64
+    dnf install kmod-wl-4.0.4-301.fc22.x86_64.x86_64

+After reboot i have my WiFi working.
+Now it is time to clean my grub config off all that broken menu items pointing to my OS X.

+Well, it's complicated (Fuck grub 2 and Fedora).
+I'll stop here for today and better install Fedora to my second Mac Mini.
+This way at least i can remove cables and go on later with working wifi connection.

+Well, there is